On this page

 You can also call the myGov helpdesk on 13 23 07 and select Option 1 (Monday–Friday 7am–10pm, Saturday–Sunday 10am–5pm).

-For problems linking the ATO to your myGov account, check the ATO information at this link.
+For problems linking the ATO to your myGov account, check the ATO information here.